bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    Document Object Model, it's the html for a website and can be accessed through JS

 2. What is an event?

+    An action thats started with a conditional, and then changes something with the elements

 3. What is an event listener?

+    A function that creates an event that has a conditional

 4. Why would we convert a NodeList into an Array?

+    Nodelists need to be converted into arrays so that you are able to use array methods

 5. What is a component?

+    Part of a class or a function that is reusable

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.